 When did that hope begin to fray?
 Was it outside Jerusalem, when Jesus looked down on the city and foresaw his own death, and began to cry?
-Maybe it was inside the city, where the religious leaders were on edge than ever before.
+Maybe it was inside the city, where the religious leaders were on edge more than ever.
 They used to debate, argue and judge.
 Now their questions carried daggers, and they used their words to conceal dangerous traps.

 The menace that hung in the air that week took its toll on the disciples every time they breathed.
 The land was parched for want of justice, and people in the crowd itched for Jesus to light the fire of revolution.
 The leaders of the people knew this, and they looked at him with fear and worry and undisguised hatred.